AdeyaOduor/-YouTube-s-video-player-page/README.md

 # YouTube video player page
-exercise to replicate youtube page for practise on membidding media
+exercise to replicate youtube page for practise on embedding media